Oxblood

-Oxblood or ox-blood is a dark shade of red.
+Oxblood or ox-blood is a dark shade of maroon, and is one of the darkest shades of red.
 It resembles burgundy, but has less purple and more dark brown hues.
 The French term sang-de-bœuf, or sang de bœuf, with the same meaning (but also "ox blood") is used in various contexts in English, but especially in pottery, where sang de boeuf glaze in the color is a classic ceramic glaze in Chinese ceramics.

 The name is often used in fashion, especially for shoes.
 The term oxblood can be used to describe a range of colors from red to reddish-purple to nearly black with red, brown and blue undertones.

 Origin

 The first use of the term oxblood as a color name in the English language dates back to 1695–1705.
 The name is derived from the color of the blood of an ox.
 The ox blood was used as a pigment to dye fabric, leather and paint.
 It is most commonly described as a dark red with purple and brown undertones.
 The blood would change from a bright red to a darker, oxidized, more brown-red as it aged.

 The color is used in fashion terms.
 It was popular and the name was used frequently in the 2012 Fall/Winter fashion season.